 I wanted to give you a little background on the historical Jim Bowie.
 Natchez, Mississippi was the jumping off point for Texas.
 Almost a decade before the Alamo Bowie was in Natchez and got into a little scrap.
 I’m summarizing this from Wikipedia and the link is listed below[i].

-On September 19, 1827 a group of men attended a duel on a sandbar in the Mississippi River.
+On September 19, 1827, a group of men attended a duel on a sandbar in the Mississippi River.
 This was done to avoid state laws against dueling.
 Bowie was supporting the Samuel Wells III side.
 The other side supported Dr. Thomas Maddox In total 17 men were present but only 6 went forward as seconds and witnesses.
-The two duelist each fired two shots without any injuries.
+The two duelists each fired two shots without any injuries.
 They shook hands and agreed their problem was resolved.

-After the duel the parties were walking back and a man named Cuny called to Crain that it was a good time for them to settle their problem.
+After the duel, the parties were walking back and a man named Cuny called to Crain that it was a good time for them to settle their problem.
 Crain fired at Cuny but hit Bowie in the hip.
 Cuny and Crain simultaneously fired with Crain getting hit in the arm and Cuny died probably from a chest wound.
-The wounded Bowie raised to he feet and with his famous knife drawn charged Crain.
+The wounded Bowie raised to his feet and with his famous knife drawn charged Crain.
 Crain cracked Bowie on the head with a pistol butt and Bowie went to his knees.

 A fellow by the name of Wright drew his pistol and fired a shot at the dazed Bowie.
 When the shot missed Wright drew his cane sword, really, he had a sword in his walking cane.
 Wright stabbed Bowie in the chest but the thin blade stuck in his sternum.
 Wright was trying to pull the sword out when Bowie grabbed his shirt pulling him down on the blade killing him instantly.